 Time, labor, printer and inserter output are all valuable commodities.
 Organizations do not need to be bogged down with legacy systems and balancing varied output infrastructures--especially in multiple locations.
 Opting for an integrated end-to-end print and mail workflow helps automate more and standardize daily operations, leading to reduced operating costs, faster onboarding processes and improved productivity.

 At BlueCrest, we work to help you maximize the productivity of your people, processes and technology.
 Our approach ensures you create a workflow that is easy to set up and maintain, connecting islands of automation across your business.
-With BlueCrest’s Output Management software suite, automated workflows across print and mail ensure a smooth onboarding process to enhance your organizational value, help you complete all Service Level Agreements, and maintain client satisfaction.
+With BlueCrest’s Output Management software suite, including new Output Control, you can automate workflows across print and mail ensure a smooth onboarding process to enhance your organizational value, help you complete all Service Level Agreements, and maintain client satisfaction.